facebook-no-script-alt

 As a non-traditional medical student, you may encounter stigmas that can create additional challenges for you.
 Some of these stigmas include:

-1. Ageism: You may be perceived as less capable or less committed to your studies because you are older than your traditional counterparts.
+You may be perceived as less capable because you are older than your traditional counterparts.
+You may also be seen as less committed to your studies.

-3. Difficulty integrating with peers: You may feel isolated from peers who are more traditionally aged or have similar backgrounds, making it challenging to form study groups and support networks.
+You may feel isolated from peers who are more traditionally aged or have similar backgrounds, making it challenging to form study groups and support networks.
+This can reinforce non-traditional student stigma in subtle but frustrating ways.

 These stigmas can be challenging to overcome and may cause non-traditional students to doubt their abilities or feel unsupported.
 Therefore, medical schools need to recognize the value of non-traditional students and work to create an inclusive space that welcomes students from diverse backgrounds.

 As a non-traditional medical student, you bring valuable benefits to the medical education system.
-Some of these benefits include:
+Some of these benefits of non-traditional medical students include:

 Overall, you bring a unique set of skills and experiences to the healthcare field, which can improve patient care and enrich the learning environment for all students.